Portara, the landmark of Naxos island

 Naxos Sights & Attractions

-You can see below the best Sites in Naxos: Ancient sites, Museums, Churches, Castles and more points of interest.
+You can see below the best Sights in Naxos: Ancient sites, Museums, Churches, Castles and more points of interest.
 You can filter them by category and location.

 After seeing all sights, don't miss to check All Things to Do in Naxos (best beaches, villages, restaurants and more)

-Portara (or temple of Apollo) is the trademark of Naxos.
-This is the first sight of the island that you get as the ferry approaches the port.
-It is the unfinished gate of a big temple dedicated to Apollo.
+Portara is the trademark of Naxos.
+It is the first sight of the island that the eye catches as the ferry approaches the port.
+It comprised the doorway of a massive temple that would be dedicated to Apollo.